-4. Stormwater management systems exist in the Lake Prevatt watershed, which detain or retain stormwater (Figure 7).
+5. Stormwater management systems exist in the Lake Prevatt watershed, which detain or retain stormwater (Figure 8) from the watershed to Lake Prevatt.
 Natural ponds also exist in the Lake Prevatt watershed.
 These ponds likely retain or detain surface-water flows from the watershed to Lake Prevatt.
 SJRWMD may wish to revise the simulation to include constructed stormwater management systems and natural ponds, to quantify detention or retention of surface-water flow to Lake Prevatt.

-Figure 7.
+Figure 8.
 Lake Prevatt sub-watersheds (green polygons) delineated by Sarker and others (2023), over a January 28, 2021 aerial photograph attributed to Orange County; constructed stormwater management ponds (orange polygons) in the Lake Prevatt watershed; and natural ponds (yellow polygons) in the Lake Prevatt watershed.